An implementation of the Joybus protocol used by N64 and GameCube controllers, for 32-bit microcontrollers.

 }

-Initialize a GameCube controller.
+Initialize a GameCube controller target as a regular wired controller.

-Definition gc_controller.c:352
+Definition gcn_controller.h:80

 #define JOYBUS_TARGET(target)